Governor of the Bangko Sentral ng Pilipinas

-On June 30, 2022, President Bongbong Marcos appointed Felipe Medalla as the sixth Governor of the Bangko Sentral ng Pilipinas, serving the unexpired term of his predecessor (which will end in July 2023), Benjamin Diokno, who was subsequently appointed as Secretary of Finance.
+On June 23, 2023, President Bongbong Marcos appointed Eli Remolona as the seventh governor of the Bangko Sentral ng Pilipinas, replacing Felipe Medalla.
+Medalla had shared a six-year term with Benjamin Diokno, who was subsequently appointed as Secretary of Finance. and Nestor Espenilla, Jr., who died while in office.

 Roles with other agencies

-He also serves as the chairman and principal representative of the Monetary Board; chairman of Anti-Money Laundering Council and Philippine International Convention Center; vice-chairman of the Governing Council of Agriculture Credit Policy Council; member of the Capital Market Development Council, Export Development Council, PhilExport board of trustees, and Philippine Export-Import Credit Agency; and director of Philippine Deposit Insurance Corporation, National Development Council, and National Home Mortgage Finance Corporation.
+He also serves as the chairman and principal representative of the Monetary Board; chairman of the Anti–Money Laundering Council and Philippine International Convention Center; vice-chairman of the Governing Council of Agriculture Credit Policy Council; member of the Capital Market Development Council, Export Development Council, PhilExport board of trustees, and Philippine Export-Import Credit Agency; and director of Philippine Deposit Insurance Corporation, National Development Council, and National Home Mortgage Finance Corporation.

 Powers and duties

 His powers and duties as the chief executive officer of the Bangko Sentral shall be to: